 3. The Exchange Hotel Civil War Medical Museum, Gordonsville

-The Exchange Hotel Civil War Medical Museum is currently run by Historic Gordonsville, Inc. It acquired the property back in 1971 and has been renovating it ever since.
+Historic Gordonsville, Inc. currently runs the Exchange Hotel Civil War Medical Museum.
+It acquired the property back in 1971 and has been renovating it ever since.
 The hotel was built in 1859 and spent its early years as a popular place to stay for weary train passengers.
 Then, in 1862, it was converted into a Civil War receiving hospital.

 2. St. Albans Sanatorium, Radford